ccamel/awesome-ccamel/README.md

 - [classgraph/classgraph](https://github.com/classgraph/classgraph) - An uber-fast parallelized Java classpath scanner and module scanner.
 - [cmader/qSKOS](https://github.com/cmader/qSKOS) - Vocabulary quality assessment tools
 - [confluentinc/schema-registry](https://github.com/confluentinc/schema-registry) - Confluent Schema Registry for Kafka
-- [cool-rdf/cool-rdf](https://github.com/cool-rdf/cool-rdf) - Command line tool for ontology engineering
+- [cool-rdf/cool-rdf](https://github.com/cool-rdf/cool-rdf) - Command line tool and Java API for ontology engineering
 - [crate/crate](https://github.com/crate/crate) - CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.
 - [crate/crate-sample-apps](https://github.com/crate/crate-sample-apps) - A JavaScript guestbook app with a number of different backend implementations, each using a different client library to communicate with CrateDB.
 - [ctongfei/progressbar](https://github.com/ctongfei/progressbar) - Terminal-based progress bar for Java / JVM